Gankutsuou: The Count of Monte Cristo: Adaptations

-Gankutsuou was adapted into a manga series which ran in Monthly Afternoon from March 25, 2005, to March 25, 2008, issues.
+Gankutsuou was adapted into a manga series which ran in Kodansha's seinen manga magazine Monthly Afternoon from March 25, 2005, to March 25, 2008.
 The manga was drawn by Maeda, who also provided the story draft; the manga and additional story elements were written by Yura Ariwara.
 Maeda was approached about a manga adaptation of Gankutsuou during production of the anime.
 Maeda agreed as it would potentially attract more people to the anime.
 The manga used a traditional handdrawn style rather than emulating the anime's artstyle, a decision made by Maeda.
 While the anime focused on the young characters of Albert and Franz, Maeda focused the manga on the machinations and inner workings of the Count himself, expanding upon events either briefly mentioned or left out of the anime.
 Maeda commented that he would have stopped the manga project quite early without the support of staff from both the anime and the manga.
-The manga was published in three volumes between December 2005 and July 2008 by Kodansha.
+The manga was published in three volumes between December 22, 2005, and July 23, 2008.
 The three volumes were published in English by Del Rey Manga, an imprint of Random House, between November 2008 and August 2009.

 A trilogy of novelizations was released between December 25, 2004, and May 25, 2005.
 The novels were written by Kouyama, with cover illustrations by Matsubara.
+Another novel, written by Yura Arihara, was released on August 20, 2008.

 A CD drama was published in November 2005 by Victor Entertainment.
 The drama covers events supplementary to the anime relating to the Count's past and the backstories of various characters.

 A stage play adaptation was announced in August 2019 and ran from December 20–28, 2019.
 The play directed and written by Yū Murai.
 Anime co-creator and director Mahiro Maeda collaborated on the stage production with Taichi Hashimoto, and Chūji Mikasano is the play's dramaturge.
 The play stars Shohei Hashimoto as Albert de Morcef, Masashi Taniguchi as the Count of Monte Cristo, and Junon Superboy Anothers member Yō Maejima as Franz d'Épinay.